schmelto/abap/README.md

   ENDMETHOD.
 ENDCLASS.
 ```
-### TDS - Test Double Framework
+### TDF - Test Double Framework

-The Test Double Framework (TDF for short) provides tools to create so-called doubles for the objects class, table and core data service (CDS) at test runtime and to test against them.
+The Test Double Framework (TDF for short) provides tools to create so-called doubles for the objects class, table and core data service (CDS) at test runtime to test against them.

 **General:**